-You need to have a variety of strong backlinks from reputable websites and blogs to show Google that you are are a high-authority site with something of value that publishers want, cite and link back to.
+You need to have a variety of strong backlinks from reputable websites and blogs to show Google that you are a high-authority site with something of value that publishers want, cite, and link back to.
 The best way to show that authority and thought leadership is by creating a great piece of content that provides value and is something that users will want to read.
 But at the end of the day, if your website doesn’t provide a great user experience, it’s going to be difficult to rank for competitive terms or convert visitors into customers.

 While it may not be easy to say “this is the most important thing,” it’s much easier to provide a blueprint for SEO success—which starts by building a strong foundation.